google/keytransparency/docs/http_apis.md

   * `start_epoch`: specifies the start epoch of the history.
   * `page_size`: specifies the maximum number of entries to return.
 * Body: empty.
-* Response: JSON body containing `ListUserHistoryResponse` proto.
+* Response: JSON body containing `ListEntryHistoryResponse` proto.
 * Requirements: input parameters are not required, anything missing is handled by the key server.
 The following behavior is currently implemented by the server:
   * missing `start_epoch`: use the first epoch assuming that the whole history is being requested.
   * missing `page_size`: do not upper bound the number of returned entries.